The Hangover Part II: Critical reception

-On Rotten Tomatoes the film has an approval rating of 34% based on 247 reviews with an average rating of 4.96/10.
-The site's critical consensus reads, "A crueler, darker, raunchier carbon copy of the first installment, The Hangover Part II lacks the element of surprise—and most of the joy—that helped make the original a hit."
-On Metacritic, the film has a score of 44 out of 100 based on 40 critics, indicating "mixed or average reviews".
+On Rotten Tomatoes, the film has an approval percentage of 35% based on 246 reviews, with the critics consensus reading: "A crueler, darker, raunchier carbon copy of the first installment, The Hangover Part II lacks the element of surprise -- and most of the joy -- that helped make the original a hit."
+On Metacritic, the film has a score of 44 out of 100 based on 40 critic reviews, meaning "Mixed or Average".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

-Andrew Barker of Variety gave the film a negative review, stating, "The stock dismissal 'more of the same' has rarely been more accurately applied to a sequel than to The Hangover Part II, which ranks as little more than a faded copy of its predecessor superimposed on a more brightly colored background".
+Andrew Barker of Variety gave the film a middling review, stating, "The stock dismissal 'more of the same' has rarely been more accurately applied to a sequel than to The Hangover Part II, which ranks as little more than a faded copy of its predecessor superimposed on a more brightly colored background".
 Christy Lemire of the Associated Press said, "Giving the people what they want is one thing.
 Making nearly the exact same movie a second time, but shifting the setting to Thailand, is just … what, lazy?
 Arrogant?
 Maybe a combination of the two".
 Roger Ebert of the Chicago Sun-Times gave the film two stars out of four stating, "The Hangover Part II plays like a challenge to the audience's capacity for raunchiness.
 It gets laughs, but some of them are in disbelief".

 Conversely, Michael Rechtshaffen of The Hollywood Reporter gave The Hangover Part II a positive review remarking, "What happens in Bangkok isn't as much fun as when it happened in Vegas, but it's still worth the trip".
-Lou Lumenick of the New York Post said, "There are definitely laughs to be had, even if the three leads often seem to be going through the motions".